srele96/sk-experiments/streams/one-source-multiple-destinations.docs.md

-# I tried pipe chaining, but I needed teeing.
+# I tried to chain pipes, but I needed to use teeing.

 I wanted to create two copies of a file.
 My implementation created two read streams, but I wanted to use one.
 Because a read stream can be read once, I thought I should chain pipes.
 However, I was wrong.
 I tried to use the transformation technique, but I needed teeing.
 So, how did I figure it out?